castle-engine/castle-engine/packages/delphi/README.md

 ## Various notes about why packages are configured like this

+- To keep our installation instructions simple, we make sure (there's auto-test for this) to keep default platform of all packages set to _"Windows 32-bit"_.

+    As Delphi IDE is 32-bit right now, note that you can use _"Install"_ on any package (regardless of target platforms it supports) only when the platform is set to _"Windows 32-bit"_.

+    NOTE: Your applications can target all platforms supported by CGE with Delphi: _"Windows 32-bit"_, _"Windows 64-bit"_, _"Linux 64-bit"_.
+Here you select _"Windows 32-bit"_ just because Delphi IDE is Win32 application.

 - The packages that register components (`TCastleControl` for both VCL and FMX) and their dependencies must include all platforms supported by Castle Game Engine with Delphi.

     This means _"Windows 32-bit"_, _"Windows 64-bit"_, _"Linux 64-bit"_.
 This allows to drop `TCastleControl` on a form when your application platform is set to any platform supported by CGE.